Ichikawa Chiba, Japan Travel Guide

 Japan has a highly organized waste separation system.
 Public bins are less common.

 Tap water is safe for refilling bottles.
-Carbon offsets are available for air travel.
+Carbon offsets are available for travel by plane.

 Respectful interaction and awareness of cultural norms improve your experience.

 Support local craftspeople and traditional arts.
-Ichikawa’s museums and historical sites work to preserve local history and culture.
+Ichikawa’s museums and heritage sites work to preserve the history of the place and culture.

 Observe local customs, from greetings to public conduct.